OGRECave/ogre/Docs/src/hardware-buffers.md

 ## The IndexData class {#The-IndexData-class}

 This class summarises the information required to use a set of indexes to render geometry.
-It’s members are as follows:
+Its members are as follows:

 <dl compact="compact">
 <dt>indexStart</dt> <dd>